Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 ## Testing
 ### Errors And Trouble Shooting:

-Issue with images preview in README.md not working on Github.com but works in Gitpod.io [Not fixed]
+Issue with images preview in README.md not working on Github.com but works in Gitpod.io [Fixed] 2022-06-15

 Error: No p element in scope but a p end tag seen.
 [Fixed] 2022-05-22